-Case: Managers aren’t feeling well – How to react quickly?
+Case: Managers aren’t feeling well – Reacting Quickly — 2.14

 It’s time for another blog post!
 As I’m writing this, I’m sitting here in the Porvoo archipelago.
 Today I’ll tell you about a fantastic experience with managers I had earlier this week.
 I was facilitating a normal monthly meeting, which included presentations about a certain company’s situation and several other small presentations.
 Many polls and two five-minute group work activities were also included.
 It is a fantastic format!
 Everyone loves it.